 With capacity and expertise in imaging technologies, we develop and apply novel diagnostic biomarkers and approaches to improve clinical decision making, predictive and prognostic biomarkers, and approaches for defining patient heterogeneity and improving patient management.
 We undertake first-in-man and deep phenotyping studies and co-ordinate studies using advanced imaging through the Clinical Imaging Facility.

-With support from the NIHR and Wellcome Trust, the NIHR/Wellcome Trust Imperial Clinical Research Facility occupies 1200m2 of the ground floor of the Imperial Centre for Translational and Experimental Medicine building on our Hammersmith Hospital Campus.
+With support from NIHR, the NIHR Imperial Clinical Research Facility occupies 1500 sq.m of the ground floor of the Imperial Centre for Translational and Experimental Medicine building on our Hammersmith Hospital Campus.